Kingshuk-Deb/Netflix-Clone/README.md

 # User Experience :

-- User can the see upcoming and trending movies.
+- Users can the see upcoming and trending movies.
 Data updated on a weekly basis

-- User can click on a movie and the trailer of the series/movie would be shown.
+- Users can click on a movie and the trailer of the series/movie would be shown.

 - The webpage adapts to any screen size.